 The Bank adopted Appendix 15 of the Manual of Regulations for Banks (MORB) in assessing and measuring impairment for its credit exposures.
 Appendix 15 of the MORB provides arbitrary rates for provisioning which is inconsistent with PFRS 9 and thus constitutes a departure from PFRS.
-As of December 31, 2021, the Bank's total allowance on credit losses on loans and other receivables amounted to ₱37.55 million as disclosed in Note 8.
-As the Bank has not implemented or assessed the impact of the ECL requirements of the PFRS 9, any adjustments to the amount of surplus, allowance for credit losses and related deferred tax assets as at December 31, 2021 have not been determined.
+As of December 31, 2022 and 2021, the Bank's total allowance on credit losses on loans and other receivables amounted to ₱43.85 million and ₱37.55 million, respectively, as disclosed in Note 8.
+As the Bank has not implemented or assessed the impact of the ECL requirements of the PFRS 9, any adjustments to the amount of surplus, allowance for credit losses and related deferred tax assets as at December 31, 2022 and 2021 have not been determined.